cloudflare/lua-resty-logger-socket/README.md

 * `retry_interval`

-    The time delay (in seconds) before retry to connect to a log server or retry to send log messages to a log server.
+    The time delay (in ms) before retry to connect to a log server or retry to send log messages to a log server, default to 100 (0.1s).

 * `pool_size`